 This 3-ingredient vegan chocolate mousse is simply fabulous.

 It’s smooth and chocolatey and sweetened with dates so you can even call it healthy chocolate mousse.
 And there’s no avocado or aquafaba anywhere to be seen.

 But this is just a really simple recipe that tastes amazing.

-Part One of this recipe is the coconut cream.
+Coconut cream.
 The night before you’d like to make mousse you’ll need to place two cans of coconut cream in the fridge to chill overnight.
-I usually just have a few cans of coconut cream permanently living in the fridge so that any time a dessert craving hits I am prepared!
+I usually just have a few cans of coconut cream permanently living in the fridge so that any time a dessert craving hits I am prepared.

 How To Make Vegan Chocolate Mousse